voltrb/volt/Readme.md

 | retry_count | the number of reconnection attempts that have been made without a successful connection |
 | reconnect_interval | the time until the next reconnection attempt (in seconds) |

+# Testing

+** Testing is being reworked at the moment.
+Volt provides rspec and capybara out of the box.
+You can test directly against your models, controllers, etc... or you can do full integration tests via [Capybara](https://github.com/jnicklas/capybara).

+To run Capybara tests, you need to specify a driver.
+The following drivers are currently supported:

+1. Phantom (via poltergeist)

+    BROWSER=phantom bundle exec rspec

+2. Firefox

+    BROWSER=firefox bundle exec rspec

+3. IE - coming soon

+Chrome is not supported due to [this issue](https://code.google.com/p/chromedriver/issues/detail?id=887#makechanges) with ChromeDriver.
+Feel free to go [here](https://code.google.com/p/chromedriver/issues/detail?id=887#makechanges) and pester the chromedriver team to fix it.

 ## Accessing DOM section in a controller